Things You Need to Know When Moving Plants Across State Lines

 We often move out of our existing homes for various reasons.
 It could be because of a promotion at work or an acceptance to a university that we’ve applied to.
 This post introduce about moving plants across state lines.
 Some of us move from one state to another because housing is cheaper, there are better job opportunities, or the lifestyle is more appealing.
 Either way, there’s a good chance that people will be bringing more than just the clothes on their back.

 It’s easy to form attachments to the things we collect in our home.
 Other people might decide to bring their furniture across the country with them, while others might just bring items of sentimental value with them and get new furniture when they arrive.

 Other homeowners may also think about moving homes with their pets as well.
 However for those of us who are plant parents, moving to a different state can cause a bit of worry--what will happen to the plants we’ve been taking care of for quite some time?

-Of course you need to look at buying a house with a garden so you can bring your plants with you.
+Of course you need to look at buying a house with so you can bring your plants with you.
 However transporting plants across state lines is a bit more complex than putting all your belongings with you in a car and booking it.
-Here’s a guide that will help you understand the intricacies behind moving your plants.
+Here’s a guide that will help you understand the intricacies behind moving your plants. a garden

 Rules and Regulations

 Many states in the US have their own laws surrounding the import and transport of plants.
 There are many reasons why a lot of states have these laws in place, but it’s primarily there to prevent the spread of pests and diseases that could harm the local plant species.

 Below are a few ways that states regulate the transport of plants:

 There are many other ways that states regulate plant import and transport.
 You can check what your new state has to say about bringing in plants through the National Plant Board or by checking in with the Depart for more details. ment of Agriculture